HardcoreMagazine/SelenicSparkApp3/README.md

 SelenicSpark3 is a third and a final generation of my home-made ready to deploy web forum/blog app created using modern tech stack: PostgreSQL (RDB), .NET 8 WebAPI (OpenAPI) + Docker, ReactTS + Vite + TailwindCSS.

+The project's goal is to learn just enough so I could try and make my own forum/blogpost for all people to use.
+No ads, no fluff (say 'hi' to million-line recipe book/cooking websites), plain, old-style information on most various topics, straight to the point.

 # WORK IN PROGRESS

 ## Features: